dsidirop/pfUI-quickcast/README.md

    /pfcast YourPreferredHealAutoRankingAddon:Cast("Holy Light")
   ```

-  Apart from an alienating syntax, this approach means that if you decide to switch over to another heal-auto-ranking addon **you're forced to manually edit all your macros** to reflect the new
+  Apart from an alienating syntax, this approach means that if you decide to switch over to another heal-auto-ranking addon **you're forced into "LUA heartburn" by having to manually
-  heal-auto-ranking addon's API.<br/><br/>
+  edit all your macros** to reflect the new heal-auto-ranking addon's API.<br/><br/>

 ## 🕮  Basic Usage: